cloudevents/spec/use-cases.md

 accurately for development and testing purposes, and help emulate event-driven workflows in a development environment.

-OpenEvents can enable better developer tools for building and testing event-driven and serverless architectures.
+CloudEvents can enable better developer tools for building and testing event-driven and serverless architectures.

 ### Event Data Evolution